Why financial institutions sponsor MoneyTime’s financial literacy program

 It’s a scary thought, but these things happen for far too many young Kiwis and Australians.

-1. Creates financially literate citizens who engage with your products
+1. Creates financially literate citizens

 Financial institutions benefit most when their customers understand how to use financial tools effectively.
-Sponsoring a school-based literacy program helps build a generation of informed, confident consumers, tomorrow’s earners, borrowers, investors, and entrepreneurs.
+Sponsoring a school-based literacy program helps build a generation of informed, confident consumers; tomorrow’s earners, borrowers, investors and entrepreneurs.

 Students who learn financial basics early are more likely to: